 Dr Jagjit Singh Srai

-Dr Srai’s work is characterised by its interdisciplinary nature, involving collaborations with leading industrial and institutional players that provide effective pathways to impact, highlighted in the Department’s 2014/2021 REF submissions.
-Within Cambridge, Jag is Co-Chair of the Interdisciplinary Research Centre on Global Food Security.
 Internationally, Dr Srai is Co-Chair of the World Economic Forum Council on the Future of Advanced Manufacturing and Production, and inputs to UNCTAD’s annual industrial development reports, most recently on Investment in the Digital Economy.
-He has also leads IfM’s Digital Supply Chain Industrial Consortium (2015- ) involving leading multinationals collaborating on digital supply chain transformation.
+He also leads IfM’s Digital Supply Chain Industrial Consortium (2015- ) involving leading multinationals collaborating on digital supply chain transformation.
 In IfM, Jag leads the Healthcare Research Theme and across Cambridge he co-chairs the Interdisciplinary Research Centre on Global Food Security.

-- PI and Research Director Advanced Manufacturing Supply Chain Initiative (AMSCI) project (2014–18).
-Project REMEDIES (£23m) aims to reconfigure medicines’ end-to end supply chains.
-Dr Srai initiated and leads the research in this 23-partner consortium, involving academic, industrial and institutional partners, across the pharmaceutical supply chain.
+- PI and Research Director - Advanced Manufacturing Supply Chain Initiative (AMSCI) project (2014–18).
+Project REMEDIES (£23m) aims to reconfigure medicines’ end-to-end supply chains.
+Dr Srai initiated and led the research in this 23-partner consortium, involving academic, industrial and institutional partners, across the pharmaceutical supply chain.

 - CoI and workpackage lead: EPSRC Renewable Chemical Feedstocks on Supply Network Design (2013–8): interdisciplinary research programme evaluating the feasibility of using renewable feedstocks (terpenes) to the chemical and pharmaceutical industries.